nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf52/features.rst

 For documentation about the SoftDevice Controller and information on which controller variants support which chips, see :ref:`nrfxlib:softdevice_controller`.

 The |NCS| contains a variety of :ref:`ble_samples` that target nRF52 Series devices.
-In addition, you can run the :ref:`zephyr:bluetooth-samples` that are included from Zephyr.
+In addition, you can run the :zephyr:code-sample-category:`bluetooth` samples that are included from Zephyr.

 For available libraries, see :ref:`lib_bluetooth_services` (|NCS|) and :ref:`zephyr:bluetooth_api` (Zephyr).